rvenkatraman02/Generative-AI/README.md

 - Databricks workspace
 - Vector database

-## Additional Information
-Includes setup and testing documentation, with insights into Azure, LangChain, and RAG usage.

 ## Files in this Repository
 `/Data_Files/`: Folder of files used in the RAG process. <br>
 `environment_setup.py`: Script used to establish Azure connections. <br>